-4 a.
-Utility has explicit policies and explanation for the thresholds above which PSPS is activated as a measure of last resort a.
-Utility plans to have explicit policies and explanation for the thresholds above which PSPS is activated as a measure of last resort 3 b.
-Utility takes into account a partially automated system which recommends circuits for which PSPS should be activated and is validated by SMEs when making PSPS decisions b.
-Utility plans to take into account a partially automated system which recommends circuits for which PSPS should be activated and is validated by SMEs when making PSPS decisions 2 с.
-Utility de-energizes circuits upon detection of damaged conditions of electric equipment, when circuit presents a safety risk to suppression or other personnel, when equipment has come into contact with foreign objects posing ignition risk, and for additional reasons not listed C. Utility plans to de-energize circuits upon detection of damaged conditions of electric equipment, when circuit presents a safety risk to suppression or other personnel, when equipment has come into contact with foreign objects posing ignition risk, and for additional reasons not listed 1 d.
-Given condition of the grid, utility expects greater than 5% probability of any large scale PSPS events d.
-Given condition of the grid, Utility plans to expect greater than 5% probability of any large scale PSPS 0 affecting more than 10,000 people to occur in the coming year; grid condition paired with risk indicates that PSPS may be necessary in 2020 in some areas events affecting more than 10,000 people to occur in the coming year; grid condition paired with risk indicates that PSPS may be necessary in 2020 in some areas Crit teria missing to reach a maturity level of 1 or more: Cr iteria missing to reach a maturity level of 1 or more: • N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric • N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric
+Capability 30: Protocols for PSPS initiation leve Automated maturity levels based on Maturity Rubric Responses to survey questions Each letter indicates a survey question, with the relevant response shown below. ı Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 Utility has explicit policies and explanation for the thresholds above which PSPS is activated as a measure of last resort Utility plans to have explicit policies and explanation for the thresholds above which PSPS is activated as a measure of last resort 3 b.
+Utility takes into account a partially automated system which recommends circuits for which PSPS should be activated and is validated by SMEs when making PSPS decisions Utility plans to take into account a partially automated system which recommends circuits for which PSPS should be activated and is validated by SMEs when making PSPS decisions 2 c.
+Utility de-energizes circuits upon detection of damaged conditions of electric equipment, when circuit presents a safety risk to suppression or other personnel, when equipment has come into contact with foreign objects posing ignition risk, and for c.
+Utility plans to de-energize circuits upon detection of damaged conditions of electric equipment, when circuit presents a safety risk to suppression or other personnel, when equipment has come into contact with foreign objects posing ignition risk, and for 1 d.
+Given condition of the grid, utility expects greater than 5% probability of any large scale PSPS events affecting more than 10,000 people to occur in the additional reasons not listed d.
+Given condition of the grid, Utility plans to expect greater than 5% probability of any large scale PSPS events affecting more than 10,000 people to occur in 0 coming year; grid condition paired with risk indicates that PSPS may be necessary in 2020 in some areas the coming year; grid condition paired with risk indicates that PSPS may be necessary in 2020 in some areas Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric